Our Purpose - and our Backstory

-To educate and inspire all people to experience, enjoy and protect wilderness.The Outdoor Journal is a print magazine, with true stories from adventurers and travellers all over the world.
 It is a website, with news from unreported regions and stories not told.
 It is videos, of adventures, and expeditions to places that still have room for first descents and ascents.
 It is events, bringing together communities of enthusiasts and believers.
-It is a reviews platform, enabling travellers to make better decisions about their next adventure.
+It is a travel platform, enabling adventurers to make better decisions about their next voyage.
 It is a global network of individuals who believe in something greater than their selves.

-The Outdoor Journal is a call to action.
+The Outdoor Journal's mission is a call to action.
 We believe in clean air and blue skies.
 We believe in unpolluted rivers and plastic-free oceans, in pristine rainforests, clean beaches, green hills and open grasslands.
 We believe in living sustainable, ethical lives, in respect of the planet that has always provided for us.
 We believe in one Earth, with no nationalities and invented borders.
 We believe in saving whales and sharks, tigers and orangutans, bears, bees, baobabs and blackwoods.
 We believe in saving forests and wilderness areas now when we still can.

 THE OUTDOOR JOURNAL: OUR BACKSTORY